-Field Music, helmed by Peter and David Brewis, have just released their sixth album Open Here.
+Field Music, helmed by Peter and David Brewis, released their sixth album Open Here in 2018.

 The two years since Commontime have been strange and turbulent.
 If you ever thought the world made some kind of sense, you may have questioned yourself a few times in the past two years.
 And that questioning, that erosion of faith - in people, in institutions, in shared experience - runs through every song on the new Field Music album.